AKSW/shacl-shapes/rules/accessible-building/README.md

 ## Local Support

+### special support for people with disabilities

+A building has special support for people with disabilities, if it has a property buildaccess:localSupport with value `"true"^^xsd:boolean`.

 ### for hearing impaired people

 A building has local support for hearing impaired people, if it is connected to a resource via buildaccess:localSupport and this method has a property buildaccess:supportForHearingImpairedAvailable with value `"true"^^xsd:boolean`.